MSEL General Competition Rules

 An official match is any match taking place during any MSEL Major or Open tournament.
 Regular Season, Playoff, and Final matches qualify as official matches.

 1.5.
-Tournaments
+Events

 1.5.1.
 Fall, Winter, Spring

 1.6.
-Tournament Stages
+Event Stages

 Tournaments may consist of multiple stages, each with specific rounds and varying rules, including match length.
 It's important to note that the regular season and playoffs are entirely separate stages.

 1.6.1.
-Registration
+Registration & Preseason

 1.6.2.
 Regular Season